appsfortableau/laravel-pdo-odbc/README.md

 This intergrates almost natively with Laravel Eloquent.
 Its a fork from `abram/laravel-odbc` to make it standalone next the `illuminate/database` without Laravel.
 But it will run with Laravel.

+This package does not use the `odbc_*` functions, but the `PDO` class to make the intergration with eloquent much easier and more flawless.

 ## # How to install

 > `composer require yoramdelangen/laravel-pdo-odbc` To add source in your project